vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 for one year; Bhāskarapūjā; HV I. 626-627 ( quotes four verses of Skanda ); the performer omits oil and salt and feeds brāhmana on rice boiled with milk and sugar; no one

 in family is born poor or becomes poor.
-Adhimāsa-( intercalary month ); its nirnaya and krtya; HK
+Adhimāsa-( intercalary month ); its nirṇaya and krtya; HK

 26–66, KV 113–168, NS 9-15, SmK 520–529, PC 12-31,